-English 4: Identity Honors
+English 4: Identity (Honors)

 This semester-long honors English course, taken by all seniors, combines a college lecture style with a culminating research project.
 The course examines how individuals search for personal identity in group, cultural and political contexts.
 During the first half of the course, students attend several lectures and one classroom discussion each week, introducing them to college-style teaching methods.
 The second half of the course features a scholarly research project with seminar-style feedback from peers and teachers, culminating in a celebration of student projects in a program of oral presentations.

-English 4: The City in Literature Honors
+English 4: The City in Literature (Honors)

-English 4: Contemporary Fiction Honors
+English 4: Contemporary Fiction (Honors)

 This class will explore a unique assemblage of diverse voices in contemporary literature through a combination of prose, poetry, and drama published since 2001.
 The most important facet of the course will be our collective effort to understand both how/why the literary imagination attempts to explain and examine the rapidly changing world around us.
 The course will supplement some of the more highly-regarded authors of the new millennium with selected pieces from classical literature to help understand the perennial complexities of the human predicament.

-English 4: Literature of Dissent: Contemporary Science & Speculative Fiction
+English 4: Science Fiction (Honors)

 This course is a study in the history of science fiction from its nineteenth-century precursors to the present and beyond.
 The course will pay special attention to the shift in the genre's status, from respectable work of the imagination ("speculative fiction") to despised escapist entertainment ("pulp") and back, before it became a spectrum of subgenres (cyberpunk, horror, "literary,” etc.).
-The interpretation of the science fiction texts is thus set within the history of science fiction readers, publishers and writers, from the earliest pulps to massive "convergence culture" science fiction that straddles books, film, tv, and internet fandom.
+The interpretation of the science fiction texts is thus set within the history of science fiction readers, publishers and writers, from the earliest pulps to massive "convergence culture" science fiction that straddles books, film, TV, and internet fandom.
 All facets and outlets of the genre will be source material for the mixed lecture and discussion course format.

-Imitation of Genius: Creative Writing
+English 4: Imitation of Genius: Creative Writing

 Students in this class examine the universal principles that inform all good writing—essays, short stories, speeches, blogs, screenplays, etc.—and apply these principles to their own work.
 The class considers the writer’s essential questions: What ideas do I want to convey?
 Who is my audience?
 What is the form that best suits my purpose?